nrbrook/BlurBox/README.md

 `bodyContent` (null) [element] The plugin will blur this element.
 By default, uses the first element with the class `blurbox-bodyContent`

-`compactTimingFunctionIn` 'cubic-bezier(0.165, 0.84, 0.44, 1)' [string] The CSS transition timing function to use for in transitions when in compact mode (small widths)
+`compactTimingFunctionIn` ('cubic-bezier(0.165, 0.84, 0.44, 1)') [string] The CSS transition timing function to use for in transitions when in compact mode (small widths)

-`compactTimingFunctionOut` 'cubic-bezier(0.55, 0.055, 0.675, 0.19)' [string] The CSS transition timing function to use for out transitions when in compact mode (small widths)
+`compactTimingFunctionOut` ('cubic-bezier(0.55, 0.055, 0.675, 0.19)') [string] The CSS transition timing function to use for out transitions when in compact mode (small widths)

 `compactTimingFunction` (null) [string] The CSS transition timing function to use for both in and out transitions when in compact mode (small widths).
-Any non-null value will override the 'compactTimingFunctionIn' and 'compactTimingFunctionOut' options
+Any non-null value will override the `compactTimingFunctionIn` and `compactTimingFunctionOut` options

 `closeOnBackgroundClick` (true) [bool] If true, clicking on the blurred background will close the box